-The Arrow key, as a critical access control component for the Postal Service's delivery network, requires a high level of accountability amongst postal employees who have access to and handle them.
-The Postal Inspection Service will work with the Postal Service on process improvements and technological solutions to improve Arrow key accountability amongst postal employees.
-The Postal Inspection Service will also share lost/stolen Arrow key data with the U.S. Postal Service Office of the Inspector General and refer employees who fail to maintain accountability for Arrow keys to them for investigation and potential corrective action by the Postal Service.
-Finally, the Postal Inspection Service will work with the Postal Service to identify electronic key accountability systems to secure Arrow keys and increase Postal Service employee accountability for Arrow keys.
+As a critical access control component for the Postal Service's delivery network, the arrow key requires a high level of accountability among the postal employees who have access to and handle them.
+The Postal Inspection Service will work with the Postal Service on process improvements and technological solutions to improve arrow key accountability among postal employees.
+The Postal Inspection Service will also share lost or stolen arrow key data with the U.S. Postal Service Office of Inspector General.
+The Postal Inspection Service will refer employees who fail to maintain accountability for arrow keys to the U.S. Postal Service Office of the Inspector General for investigation, as well to Postal Service management for corrective action.
+Finally, the Postal Inspection Service will work with the Postal Service to implement electronic key accountability systems to secure arrow keys and increase Postal Service employee accountability for arrow keys.

-Intelligence is a key lens through which the Postal Inspection Service will address mail theft and associated financial and violent crimes.
-The Postal Inspection Service will leverage data sources, internal and external to the Postal Service, and technology to strategically focus investigations, gain investigative insights, and ultimately bring perpetrators of these crimes to justice.
-The Postal Inspection Service will accomplish this in collaboration with partners ranging from the Postal Service to local, state, and federal law enforcement partners to private sector partners.
+Intelligence is an indispensable tool for addressing mail theft and associated financial and violent crimes.
+The Postal Inspection Service will leverage internal and external data sources and the latest technologies to strategically focus investigations, gain investigative insights, and ultimately bring perpetrators of these crimes to justice.
+The Postal Inspection Service will accomplish this in collaboration with the Postal Service and external partners, including but not limited to local, state, and federal law enforcement partners, as well as private-sector partners.